Global M&A braces for dry spell as boardrooms put expansion on hold

 M&A activity in the United States plunged 40% to $456 billion in the second quarter, while Asia Pacific was down 10%, Dealogic data showed.

-Europe was the only region where dealmaking didn’t crash.
-Activity was up 6.5% in the quarter, largely driven by a frenzy of private equity deals, including a 58 billion euro takeover bid for Italian infrastructure group Atlantia.
+Europe was the only region where dealmaking didn't crash.
+Activity was up 6.5% in the quarter, largely driven by a frenzy of private equity deals, including a 58 billion euro ($61 billion) take-private bid by the Benetton family and U.S. buyout fund Blackstone for Italian infrastructure group Atlantia.

+Proceeds from global listings were down 84% to $33 billion in the second quarter, according to Dealogic, with only 274 companies attempting to raise cash via an initial public offering (IPO) compared to 852 in the same quarter last year.

 "We are nervous about the back half of the year but transactions are still happening," said Mark Shafir, global co-head of M&A at Citigroup.

+The largest deal of the quarter was Broadcom Inc's $61-billion cash-and-stock buyout of VMWare Inc in the United States.

+Others included Elon Musk's proposed acquisition of Twitter for $44 billion and a move by India's largest private lender HDFC Bank to buy out its biggest shareholder in a $40 billion deal to create a financial services titan to tap rising demand for credit.

-With stock market facing persistent turmoil, boardrooms are wary of making expensive bets.
+With stock markets facing persistent turmoil, boardrooms are wary of making expensive bets.

 "We are unlikely to see a large number of megadeals and buyouts getting done over the next couple of quarters.
 M&A is hard to do when companies are trading at a 52-week low," said Marc Cooper, chief executive of U.S. advisory firm Solomon Partners.